 Day 1: arrive-head to West Maui

 Ka’anapali is the popular resort area on West Maui.
 Just because its popular doesn’t mean that its not stunningly beautiful!
-I recommend basing yourself here for the next few days, its centrally located near restaurants, shops and sits on a long, gorgeous stretch of golden sand beach.
+I recommend basing yourself here for the next few days, its centrally located near tasty restaurants, shops and sits on a long, gorgeous stretch of golden sand beach.

 Old Lahaina House